resolritter/library/readme.md

 Specified as

 ```
-endpoint_actor::generate!({ actor: User }, {
+endpoint_actor::generate!({ actor: #ACTOR }, {
     #MESSAGE_VARIANT: #MESSAGE_HANDLER,
+    ...
 });
 ```

-This macro defines the actor which indirectly, through message-passing, has handled the HTTP request and will send the response back.
+The expansion defines an actor which will handle the HTTP requests parsed in [request handlers](#actor_request_handler).
 Now we should have everything needed for serving a response.

 ## Recap - Putting it all together <a name="recap"></a>

-In general, if you were to expand the API, those would be the steps
+In case you wanted to expand the API with a new endpoint, the following steps would be taken

 1. Edit the [messages](https://github.com/resolritter/library/blob/2920b06de3762f3a083d99498596d48f0ad3ea83/server/src/messages.rs#L11) module where you'll either add another `(#MESSAGE_VARIANT, #REPLY)` tuple to one of the existing actor definitions or create a new one.